Great Tibet Tour Logo GREAT TIBET TOUR ®

 How to Get to the Guge Kingdom?

-Guge Kingdom is located in Zanda County, Ngari Prefecture, surrounded by a large-scale soil forest, not far from Mount Kailash for 142 miles(230km).
+Guge Kingdom is located in Zanda County, Ngari Prefecture, surrounded by a large-scale soil forest not far from Mount Kailash for 230km.
 Ngari is a very far away place, no matter whether you are getting there from Lhasa, Kathmandu, or anywhere else.
-Currently, there are two ways, by road or by plane.
+Currently, there are two ways: by road or by plane.

 Driving to Ngari: Driving to Ngari from Lhasa is a popular way for most tourists as it's a great sightseeing journey.
-There is a distance of 1,200 miles (1,900 km) westwards from Lhasa.
-You will pass through many major tourist attractions in Tibet, like Yamdrok Lake, Karola Glacier, Gyantse, Shigatse, Mt.Everest, etc. By the way, it’s the most comfortable and cost-effective way as you can adopt the ascending altitude gradually.
+There is a distance of 1,450km westwards from Lhasa.
+You will pass through many major tourist attractions in Tibet, like Yamdrok Lake, Karola Glacier, Gyantse, Shigatse, Mt.Everest, Zanda Earth Forest, etc. By the way, it’s the most comfortable and cost-effective way to adopt the ascending altitude gradually.

-Flying to Ngari: Nowadays, it’s possible to take flights to Nagri for travelers with tight schedules.
+Flying to Ngari: Nowadays, it’s possible for travelers with tight schedules to take flights to Nagri.
 There are flights between Lhasa and Ngari with a duration of 2 hours.
 You can also travel from Urumqi to Ngari by flight with a stopover at Kashgar.
 The whole journey takes about 4 hours.
-After you arrive at Ngari Gunsa Airport, it takes about 5 hours of driving to get to the Guge Kingdom relics.
+After you arrive at Ngari Gunsa Airport, the distance is 180km, and it takes about 3.5 hours to drive.
 If you are departing from Kathmandu, you can fly to Lhasa first, then take another plane to Ngari.

 Travel Tips